The Complicated Love Life of John of Gaunt

 Adelaide de Vermandois, mother of Isabel

 As with many medieval women, there are no images of Isabel; not even a description of her appearance.
 Her life can be pieced together, somewhat, through her marriages and through her children.
-When researching her, her name also frequently appears as Elizabeth – Isabel being the French version of her name.
+When researching her, her name also frequently appears as Elisabeth; Elisabeth being the Latin version of her name, whereas Isabelle/Isabel appears to derive from the French/Spanish languages.

 From her birth, as the granddaughter of the King of France, Isabel was a valuable prize.
 Her childhood proved to be depressingly short.
 By 1096 a marriage was mooted between Isabel and Robert de Beaumont, Count of Meulan, who was 35 years her senior.